 Step 3.
 Submit your Infographic to Infographic Submission Sites

 There are tons of infographic submission sites where you can submit your infographic for free or for a small fee.
 Here are just a few of the popular ones:

-Here’s a list of top 38 infographic submission sites you can leverage to promote your infographic and generate contextual backlinks.
+Here’s the full list of 40 infographic submission sites where you can promote your infographic and generate contextual backlinks.